gingerbeardman/Always-Show-Scrollbars/Toggle Scrollbars.novaextension/README.md

 **Toggle Scrollbars** allows you to see the scrollbar at all times.
 This is useful because the scrollbar also contains source control change markers.
-This way you can more easily locate changes across the whole of your document.
+With scrollbars always visible you can more easily locate changes across the entire length of your document.

 ## Usage

 To configure this preference, open **Extensions → Extension Library...** then select Toggle Scrollbars' **Settings** tab.
 You can then tick **Always Show Scrollbars** checkbox.

-You will need to restart Nova to see the changes.
+> Important: you will need to restart Nova to see the changes.

 ## Screenshots